trambarhq/relaks-hacker-news-example/README.md

 ## Final words

 As a proof-of-concept, this example managed to exceed expectations.
 Hacker News' API turns out to be very fast.
 Even from across the Atlantic, our app is quite responsive.
-There's no update mechanism currently.
-That's probably something we'll implement in a future follow-up.
+Building it didn't take long--half a day or so.
+The majority of the time was spent on page layout and CSS styling.
+Building a front-end using Relaks is fast and easy.
+There's no new concepts to digest.
+All that's required is a strong command of the JavaScript asynchronous model and React.